paradite/gent/README.md

 # gent

-> Generate the perfect title for your LinkedIn and Twitter profile
+> Generate the "perfect" title/bio for LinkedIn and Twitter

 https://g.paradite.com/